ahodzic7/waterlab-estimator/README.md

 - Carsten Skovmose Kallesøe - [LinedIn](https://www.linkedin.com/in/carsten-skovmose-kalles%C3%B8e-97b5865/)

 ## Masters Thises at Programme: Control and Automation
-The thises plan includes the following tasks¨.
+The thises plan includes the following tasks

 1. System identification:
 System identification (Grey-box) of gravity pipes, relying on the physical laws described by the Saint-Venant hyperbolic Partial Differential